zzzprojects/learn-orm/tutorials/ef-core-providers/sql-server/generated-values.md

 ### Data Annotations

-You can configure any property to have its value generated for inserted or updated entities using data annotation as shown below.
+You can configure any property to have its value generated for inserted or updated entities using data annotation, as shown below.

 ```csharp
 public class Author